miklevin/MikeLev.in/_posts/2025-10-15-automated-markdown-formatting-regex-debugging-ai.md

 **Me**: Can I use the `rg` command to look for things that I accidentally wrapped like this:

     This is my mistaken "*italics inside quotes*" instead of what I really wanted to do:

+**Rendered effect**: This is my mistaken "*italics inside quotes*" instead of what I really wanted to do:

     This is the *"italicised quote"* the way it should be.

+**Rendered effect**: This is the *"italicised quote"* the way it should be.

 So the `rg` command should find the former so that I can do one of those fancy:

     rg foo | xargs sed 's/foo/bar/g'

-type patterns to fix.
+...type of CLI-patterns to fix it.

 ## First Attempt: `rg` and `sed` - A Blunt Instrument